department-of-veterans-affairs/vagov-content/pages/family-members/index.md

         description: Learn how to apply for Family Servicemembers' Group Life Insurance (FSGLI) coverage, explore other coverage options, and manage an existing policy.
 If you're the beneficiary of a Veteran's or service member's policy, we can also help you with financial advice, will preparation services, and filing a claim in your time of need. <br> <b>For spouse, dependent child, surviving spouse, surviving child</b>
       - url: /burials-memorials/pre-need-eligibility/
         label: Pre-need eligibility determination for burial in a VA national cemetery
-        description: Get step-by-step guidance on how to plan a burial in a VA national cemetery, or in a state or tribal government Veterans cemetery.
-You can also apply for help paying for burial costs, request memorial items, and learn about bereavement (grief) counseling and transition support.
-And you can apply in advance for eligiblity to be buried in a VA national cemetery. <br> <b>For spouse, dependent child, surviving spouse, surviving child</b>
+        description: Apply in advance for eligiblity to be buried in a VA national cemetery.
+This can help you plan ahead to make the burial process easier for your family in their time of need. <br> <b>For spouse, dependent child, surviving spouse, surviving child</b>
       - url: /burials-memorials/pre-need-eligibility/
         label: Burial benefits and memorial items
         description: Get step-by-step guidance on how to plan a burial in a VA national cemetery, or in a state or tribal government Veterans cemetery.
 You can also apply for help paying for burial costs, request memorial items, and learn about bereavement (grief) counseling and transition support. <br> <b>For surviving spouse, surviving child, surviving parent</b>